 3) Try Pulling Your Floss into a C-Shape

-If you have trouble remembering to floss, start leaving your floss out in plain sight, somewhere you’re sure to see it.
+If you have trouble remembering to floss, store your dental floss out in plain sight, somewhere you’re sure to see it every time you brush your teeth.
 Ideally, keep it right next to your toothpaste and toothbrush.
 It might seem overly simple, but sometimes little changes like this can have a massive impact on your ability to develop new habits.

 5) Replace Your Toothbrush Regularly